 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio as of July 1, 2010 is 62.6%.
-This is a decrease from the 66.2% funded ratio from the prior year valuation.
+The funded ratio as of July 1, 2011 is 61.4%.
+This is a decrease from the 62.6% funded ratio from the prior year valuation.

-The calculated employer contribution rate for FY 2012 is 22.36%.
-This rate is more than the 20.07% rated calculated in the 2009 valuation.
-This increase is mostly due to continued recognition of the deferred investment losses from FY2009 and the actual contributions being less than actuarially recommended.
+The calculated employer contribution rate for FY 2013 is 23.45%.
+This rate is more than the 22.36% rated calculated in the 2010 valuation.
+This increase is mostly due to continued recognition of the deferred investment losses from FY2009 and the impact of the covered payroll actually decreasing rather than increasing by 3.0% as assumed.
 Please see Table 6 for a detailed analysis of the change in the calculated employer contribution rate from the prior year to this year.

-Like most large public pension plans, HMEPS was significantly impacted by the substantial decline in the investment markets during FY 2009 and most of the losses are still being deferred due to the smoothing methodology used in the valuation.
-In the absence of a significant recovery in the investment markets, the contribution rate needed to amortize the UAAL will increase over the next few valuation cycles.
+Like most large public pension plans, HMEPS was significantly impacted by the substantial decline in the investment markets during FY 2009 and some of the losses are still being deferred due to the smoothing methodology used in the valuation.
+Approximately \$199 million in deferred investment losses are still to be recognized.
+In the absence of future investment gains, the contribution rate needed to amortize the UAAL will increase over the next few valuation cycles.
+Future decreases in covered payroll could also increase the percentage of pay contribution rate needed to amortize the UAAL.